cwyse/wysechoice-wiki/upd_02_23/udm/boot.md

 Run the commands shown below to get version 1.0.7, or the latest at [https://udm-boot.boostchicken.dev](https://udm-boot.boostchicken.dev).
 The first few commands will fail like below if the package wasn't already installed.

+Run the commands shown below to get version 1.0.7, or the latest at [https://udm-boot.boostchicken.dev](https://udm-boot.boostchicken.dev).
+The first few commands will fail like below if the package wasn't already installed.

 ```
+apt remove udm-boot

 root@UDM:~# systemctl disable udm-boot
 Failed to disable unit: Unit file udmboot.service does not exist.
 root@UDM:~# rm /etc/systemd/system/udm-boot.service